What You Can Do to Prevent Car Accidents Caused by Tailgating

 The injuries caused by tailgating can range from minor bumps and bruises to traumatic injuries.
 Rear-end impacts are often referred to as “fender benders.”
 The name downplays the seriousness of these crashes.

-Injuries that people sustain in tailgating accidents include, but are not limited to:
+Common injuries people sustain in tailgating accidents include, but are not limited to:

 - Whiplash and neck injuries